San Francisco Travel Guide

 Address: 1 Ferry Building #3 San Francisco

 Chef Charles Phan prepares real Vietnamese home cooking at The Slanted Door and his food is so flavourful and incredibly fresh that even the likes of Mick Jagger and Bill Clinton have sought it out.
 The establishment attempts to recreate the richness of Vietnamese street food with Western style service.
-The menu includes fresh spring rolls, green papaya salad, duck and grilled ahi tuna, as well as delicious desserts such as vanilla bean crème brûlée and a collection of Oriental teas.
-Its new location overlooking San Francisco Bay also has a to-go section of the restaurant.
-Lunch and dinner daily.
+The menu includes fresh spring rolls, green papaya salad, chicken claypot and grilled scallops, as well as delicious desserts such as vanilla bean crème brûlée and a collection of Oriental teas.
+Its location overlooks San Francisco Bay and also has a to-go section for quickly prepared takeaway meals.
+Lunch and dinner daily.<br /><br />

 Zuni Café